S H A R E D G R O U N D P R O J E C T S

 2003.
 Station 8 Firehouse, 463-51st St., Temescal

-The "History Walk," a permanent public art project located in front of the recently rebuilt Station 8 Firehouse, is a public walkway consisting of alternating porcelain tiles etched with images and text that tell the interweaving story of Temescal's development as a community and Station 8's evolution since its formation in 1901.
+"History Walk," a permanent public art project located in front of the Station 8 Firehouse, is a public walkway consisting of porcelain and granite tiles etched with images and text that tell the interweaving story of Temescal's development as a community and Station 8's evolution since its formation in 1901.
 Copies of an accompanying color brochure, Timeline/Lifeline: A Story of Fire Station 8, are available free to the public.

 Commissioned By: the City of Oakland Cultural Arts Program